 --Harry Emerson Fosdick

-The year 2021 is a milestone having now spent 50 years in business.
-Nine years working for closely-held companies; 41 years in private consulting practice with corporations and nonprofits.
+2021 is a milestone, having now spent 50 years in business.
+Nine years working for closely-held companies; 41 years in private consulting with corporations and nonprofits.
 There was a concurrent 21-year collaboration with The Gallup Organization as well.

-Adding summer employment during college years expands the mix to include practical experience gained at General Motors in Flint, Michigan.
-My principal assignment at GM in the 1960s, thanks to Howard Johnson and Richard Wirsing, was that of an office clerk.
+Summer employment during college expands the mix to include practical experience gained at General Motors in Flint, Michigan.
+Thanks to Howard Johnson and Richard Wirsing, my principal assignment at GM in the 1960s was that of an office clerk.

 Our time at GM was priceless.

-Covid-19 and a global pandemic (March 2020 to the present) caused the U.S. economy to contract a record 31.4% in the second quarter of 2020 with a loss of nearly 21 million jobs in April of last year.
-A strong recovery is underway but it's uneven among businesses, households, and communities.
+Covid-19 and a global pandemic (March 2020 to the present) caused the U.S. economy to contract a record 31.4% in the second quarter of 2020, with a loss of nearly 21 million jobs in April last year.
+A strong recovery is underway, but it's uneven among businesses, households, and communities.